noahvezina/computer-algebra-system/README.md

 ## Description

-This computer algebra system will be a command line REPL that allows for basic symbolic manipulation.
+This computer algebra system isd a command line REPL that allows for basic symbolic manipulation.
+I implemented it mainly for learning's sake.
+The implementation includes:

-Implementation objectives:
+- Recursive descent parser
 - Simplification
-- Certain elementary functions
 - Differentiation

 ## Syntax